PelionIoT/workflows-with-sda-docs/workflows-with-sda.md

         The file path should be a text string.
 A typical file path is a slash-separated (/) list of directory names followed by a file name.

     1. Under **Devices**, select the **Device IDs** or **Endpoint names** option buttons and enter the device ID or endpoint name of the IoT device on which the technician must perform the job.
-To add multiple device IDs or endpoint names use a separate line for each device. (???does the device have to be registered in PDM?)
+To add multiple device IDs or endpoint names use a separate line for each device.
     1. Click **Create Job**.

         Device Management creates the jobs and marks its status as **Pending**.

-        After the technician downloads the workflow, you can no longer edit it.
+        After the technician downloads the job, you can no longer edit it, but you can delete it.
+When you delete a job that has been downloaded, it remains visible in the system.

-        You can only delete the workflow when it is in this state.
-A workflow that has been downloaded can only be marked as deleted and remains visible in the system. (???)

 1. Log in to the PDM mobile application using the personal Device Management credentials of the technician to whom you assigned jobs.